create3000/x_ite/docs/_posts/components/Networking/LoadSensor.md

 ### SFBool [out] **isLoaded**
 {: #fields-isLoaded }

-Notify when all watchList child nodes are loaded, or at least one has failed.
-Sends true on successfully loading all watchList child nodes.
-Sends false on timeOut of any watchList child nodes, failure of any watchList child nodes to load, or no local copies available and no network present.
+Notify when all children/watchList child nodes are loaded, or at least one has failed.
+Sends true on successfully loading all children/watchList child nodes.
+Sends false on timeOut of any children/watchList child nodes, failure of any children/watchList child nodes to load, or no local copies available and no network present.

 #### Hint